coding-benjito/dynamod/MODEL_REFERENCE.md

 ## progressions
 <a name="progressions"></a>

 Each progression describes a process that leads to a change of one or more attribute values.
 In the classical SIR model, there are only two transitions: the infection (changing infection state from susceptible to infected) and the recovery (changing the state from infected to recovered).
-You can define as many progressions as needed to adequately describe your model's dynamic.
+You can define as many progressions as needed to adequately describe your model's dynamics.

 Each progression tells Dynamod what to change and on which segment of the population to change it.
-What to change is just a series of assignments of the form set attribute=value.
+What to change is just a series of assignments of the form 'set attribute=value'.
 For the question on which segment these changes are to be applied, Dynamod has several building blocks.
 These are:

 - segment restrictions: `for <attribute>=<value>: …`
 - segment list restrictions: `for <attribute> in [<value1>, <value2>, …]: …`